 Consider a curly shaggy bob at your next salon visit.
-Many women have one-length bobs, and it might be time to change things up.
+Many women have one-length bobs, and it might be time to change things.
 Ask your stylist for a bob with 90-degree layers and go from flat to fuller hair.
-A little fullness can really perk up your face.
-To keep your shaggy haircuts with curls in the best condition, try wrapping your hair in a towel instead of rubbing, and definitely use curly hair products.
+A little fullness can perk up your face.
+To keep your shaggy haircuts with curls in the best condition, try wrapping your hair in a towel instead of rubbing it, and use curly hair products.

 A wash-and-wear shag for curly-haired women could be your go-to haircut.
 Many curly-haired women are afraid to change their style.
 Don’t be, because this shape is trending and super cool.
 A shaggy haircut with curls is a rounder style and is achieved with lots of layers.
 A rounder shape is best suited for oval or long face shapes.
 Transform your ringlets into something fresh.

 You’ll want to try a short shaggy cut for curly women over 30.
 A wash-and-go hairstyle, this cut has all the right moves.
-Ask your stylist for 90-degree layers all around, and razor cutting can add texture.
+Ask your stylist for 90-degree layers, and razor cutting can add texture.
 Texture helps your haircut last longer and is especially helpful with bulkier short hair textures.
 Shaggy curly haircuts are easy to air dry and can make your routine a snap.

 Try a modern shag haircut with loose curls and glam up your long hair.
 Angles around the face and lots of 45-degree layers enhance movement away from the face and create a trendy visual.
-If you have wavy hair, blow-dry the bangs with a medium round brush slightly off the face and diffuse the rest.
-If you have straighter hair or thin hair you can add curl with a 1 1/4 inch iron.
+If you have wavy hair, blow-dry the bangs slightly off the face with a medium round brush and diffuse the rest.
+If you have straighter or thin hair, add curl with a 1 1/4-inch iron.
 Curly shag haircuts look best messy and organic, so don’t try to make them look too perfect.

 Embrace your natural texture with medium-length shaggy curls.
 Square layers are just the thing here, to create width and leave the top flatter.
-This face-framing, medium shag haircut looks great on women of any age group.
-Curly shaggy haircuts are fairly low-maintenance and should be cut about every 6-7 weeks.
+This face-framing, medium shag haircut looks great on women of any age.
+Curly shaggy haircuts are fairly low-maintenance and should be cut every 6-7 weeks.

-A curly mullet shag is a cute style if you’re looking to change up your ringlets into something different.
+A curly mullet shag is a cute style if you want to change your ringlets into something different.
 Ask your stylist to create a steep angle around the face, leaving the length in the back.
 Layers should be short on the top and longer in the back to maintain that length.
-A curly shag haircut could be just the change your looking for if you find it difficult to change up curly hair.
+A curly shag haircut could be just the change you’re looking for if you find it difficult to change curly hair.
 Air-dry this style or diffuse in place with some curl amplifier to reduce frizz.

-Choose a low-maintenance curly short shag and you’ll be out the door in no time.
-Ask your stylist for short layers and short piecey fringe, leaving the ears covered for a soft cute cut.
-The nape can be tapered, making it lay flatter for an interesting shape.
+Choose a low-maintenance curly short shag, and you’ll be out the door soon.
+Ask your stylist for short layers and short piecey fringe, covering the ears for a soft, cute cut.
+The nape can be tapered, making it flatter for an interesting shape.
 Curly shaggy hair looks the best air-dried or diffused in place with some gel.
 Avoid touching it while it dries to achieve the best finish.

 Related: See more short curly hairstyles.

-Razored shags for older women with curly hair offer an added layer of volume, texture, and definition to your tresses.
+Razored shags for older women with curly hair offer a layer of volume, texture, and definition to your tresses.
 Shaggy curls highlight your best features while canceling out any harsh lines, creating a youthful-looking glow.

 with bangs offers a stylish, lived-in finish.
 Shaggy hairstyles with curls provide an extra layer of volume, definition, and texture with little to no styling and upkeep.